Dynamic Network Autoregressive Models for Functional Panel Data: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel functional regression framework to analyze spatial and network interactions in functional panel data settings.
-By extending the standard NAR model to accommodate functional outcomes and individual fixed effects, we developed an integrated-GMM estimator that can estimate the functional parameters potentially more efficiently than 2SLS-based estimators.
-Under certain conditions, we established the theoretical properties of our estimator, including the consistency, convergence rates, and asymptotic normality, and confirmed its finite-sample performance through Monte Carlo simulations.
-As an empirical application, we analyzed the demand for a bike-sharing system in the San Francisco Bay Area, revealing significant spatial interactions in bike availability that vary over the time of day.
-Our findings highlight the importance of accounting for functional spatial dependencies in the demand for shared mobility services and the practical usefulness of our method.
+In this paper, we proposed a novel functional DNAR framework to analyze network and dynamic interactions in functional panel data settings.
+By extending the standard DNAR model to accommodate functional outcomes and individual fixed effects, we developed an integrated-GMM estimator that can estimate the functional parameters potentially more efficiently than 2SLS-based estimators.
+Under certain conditions, we established the theoretical properties of our estimator, including consistency, convergence rates, and pointwise asymptotic normality, and confirmed its finite-sample performance through Monte Carlo simulations.
+We also discussed the estimation of marginal effects and functional network impulse responses.
+As an empirical application, we analyzed bike availability in a bike-sharing system in the San Francisco Bay Area and discovered a significant spatial interaction that varies over the time of day.
+This complex interaction pattern cannot be observed if the functional nature of the response variable is ignored, and thus our finding highlights the importance of accounting for functional dependencies in modeling the demand for shared mobility systems.

-Several unsolved questions still remain.
-These include: How can we specify the weight function $\nu$ in a data-driven manner?
-Is it possible to extend the current framework to cases where functional outcomes are only sparsely observed?
-How can we construct a uniform confidence band for each functional parameter?
-How can we estimate the model when it has a large number of covariates?
-We leave these questions for future research.